lm-sys/RouteLLM/README.md

 - `causal_llm`
 - `matrix_factorization`

-While these routers have been trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair, we have found that these routers generalize well to other strong and weak model pairs as well.
+While these routers have been trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair, we have found that these routers generalize well to other strong and weak model pairs as well (see Section 4.4 of our paper).

 ### Adding a new router